MichalKaso/BrokenString-ecommerce/README.md

 ##  :beginner: About
 Broken String is a fully responsive, modern, full stack, ecommerce application with real time payment integration.
-Modern design, ano=imations, the ability to add and delete products as you please using a content management system (Sanity).
+Modern design, animations, the ability to add and delete products as you please using a content management system (Sanity).
 Advanced cart functionalities and most importantly, complete integration with Stripe, covering real payments.

 - React Practices: [ Folder & File Structure ], [ Hooks & Refs ]